-NH Jump\$tart Coalition Releases the 2023 Statewide Financial Literacy Study of NH High Schools successful financial decision making, has released is biennial study of personal finance curriculum and graduation requirements of 76 public high schools in New Hampshire.
+NH Jump\$tart Coalition Releases the 2024 Statewide Financial Literacy Study of NH High Schools decision making, has released its biennial study of personal finance curriculum and graduation requirements of 76 public high schools in New Hampshire.
 While the study reveals significant progress, many schools still do not require students to pass a class in personal finance to graduate from their school district.

-93% of NH public high schools offer personal finance courses; 21% require students to pass a standalone course in personal finance to graduate.
+89% of NH public high schools offer personal finance courses; 31% require students to pass a standalone course in personal finance to graduate

-HILLSBORO, NH, UNITED STATES, February 14, 2024 /EINPresswire.com/ -- The NH Jump\$tart Coalition announced New Hampshire high schools are making positive strides toward providing more opportunities for students to learn and understand personal finance.
-The NH Jump\$tart Coalition, an all-volunteer non-profit organization that strives to prepare youth for life-long,
+HILLSBOROUGH, NH, UNITED STATES, January 13, 2025 /EINPresswire.com/ -- The NH Jump\$tart Coalition announced New Hampshire high schools are making positive strides toward providing more opportunities for students to learn and understand personal finance.
+The NH Jump\$tart Coalition, an all-volunteer non-profit organization that strives to prepare youth for life-long, successful financial

 The mission of the NH Jump\$tart Coalition is to advance financial literacy and financial equity, especially among the youth of New Hampshire, through communication, collaboration, and support for effectiveness in financial education.
-The organization conducted its first study of New Hampshire public high school curriculum in 2013; updated in 2017, 2019, 2021 and this recent study was completed in late 2023.
-The study pointed out that as of June 30, 2023, there exists an inherent "gap" between the requirement of HB 1263-that personal finance literacy be taught as a standalone course of study OR integrated in a current curriculum, and HB 1671 which makes the new instruction area as a standalone course of study a requirement beginning with the 2023-2024 academic year.
+The organization conducted its first study of New Hampshire public high school curriculum in 2013; updated in 2017, 2019, 2021, 2023 and this recent study was completed in late 2024.
+The study pointed out that as of June 30, 2024, progress was made in offering personal finance as a standalone course of study OR integrated in a current curriculum.
 Click here to read the study.